AI Assist - Efficient, secure, ready to use. Try it now.

 April 2024

 The first round took place in June 2023, coinciding with Pride Month and highlighting LGBTQI+ related research.
 Our second edition was in October 2023, highlighting research projects to fight against climate change and promoting environmental sustainability.
-To honor and celebrate Black History Month in February 2024 we aim to promote research related to Black history, empowerment, and against inequality based on ethnicity and race.
-April 2024 will be all about research on women’s social inequality in the wake of International Women’s Day and a call for papers for feminist research on women’s empowerment.
+To honor and celebrate Black History Month in February 2024 for our third round we aimed to promote research related to Black history, empowerment, and against inequality based on ethnicity and race.
+April 2024 was all about your research on women’s social inequality in the wake of International Women’s Day and a call for papers for feminist research on women’s empowerment.

-Congrats to the winners of the MAXQDA Grants 2024: Black History Month
+Congrats to the winners of the MAXQDA Grants 2024: Women Empowerment

 Click on a winner to learn more about their research.
 Also a big thanks to all the other great projects.
 We were very happy about every submission.